ptsteadman/notebook/stories/summer-of-entropy.md

 across the table.

 The smell of burnt plastic attracted some other people from the meetup.
-Elkie was thanking Chris repeatedly, and Chris felt satisfied with himself.
+Elkie thanked Chris repeatedly as they joined the booth, and Chris felt satisfied with himself.

 "Are you going to tell us your app idea?" said the guy from earlier, when things had calmed down.

 "Okay, okay, yeah," said Elkie.
 The faces of the other programmers hovered in the darkness.
-After talking about the guy with 15,000 followers, Elkie explained that her idea was a dating app that let gay people set up their straight friends.
+After talking about the guy with fifteen thousand Twitter followers, Elkie explained that her idea was a dating app that let gay people set up their straight friends.
 The group laughed, and started asking clever questions, all with the implicit assumption that this app, the actual software of it, would never exist.

 "I see an issue," said Chris.
 "What's the incentive for the gay matchmakers?
 Do they get to see the messages or something?"